chocolatey/docs/input/en-us/agent/setup.md

 Starting with Chocolatey Agent v0.8.0+, the service will install as a local administrative user `ChocolateyLocalAdmin` by default (and manage the password as well).
 However you can specify your own user with package parameters (or have it use `LocalSystem`).
 Using a local administrator account allows for more things to be installed without issues.
 It also will allow easier shortcuts and other items to be put back on the correct user (the original requestor).
 You can specify a domain account as well.
 Prior to `v0.8.0`, Chocolatey Agent would install as LocalSystem (`SYSTEM`) and would require additional customization.

-**NOTE:** If you are using file shares for sources, you may want to ensure the account or computer has network access permissions for the file share(s).
+> :memo: **NOTE** If you are using file shares for sources, you may want to ensure the account or computer has network access permissions for the file share(s).

 ## Package Parameters